buttheadbob/XML-Element-Nuker/README.md

 ** Application will run automatically after build is completed.
 Takes about 7 seconds to build. **

+*** For linux builds you will need to edit the build.bat file, replace the win-x64 with linux-x64. ***
 ## How to run without building

 ### Step 1: